riverbed/steelscript-steelhead/docs/tutorial.rst

 If the user wants to obtain python data objects via the SteelHead object ``sh`` instead of just viewing the output, he/she should use the API interface.
 The key components of the API interface are the Model and Action class.
-Model class is used if the desired data is a property of a SteelHead appliance.
-Action class is used if the desired data can only be derived by the SteelHead appliance to take some extra actions.
+Model class is used if the desired data is a property of a SteelHead appliance, which can usually be derived by executing just one command. on the other hand, the Action class is used if the desired data can only be derived by the SteelHead appliance to take some extra processing in addition to just one command.
 For instance, to obtain the version information of a SteelHead appliance should be using the Model class as follows:

 .. code-block:: python

-   >>> import pprint
+   >>> from pprint import pprint
    >>> from steelscript.common.interaction.model import Model
-   >>> model = Model.get(sh, service='common')
+   >>> model = Model.get(sh, feature='common')
    >>> pprint(model.show_version())
    {u'build arch': u'i386',
     u'build id': u'#39',